EXCLUSIVE-New Hong Kong university classes set out dangers of breaking security law

 "Mainland students have been immersed in that education since we were small," he told Reuters.
 "Deep in our hearts, we have a strong sense of identity towards our country, unlike those in Hong Kong."

-(Reporting by Jessie Pang and Sara Cheng in Hong Kong Editing by James Pomfret and Bill Rigby)
+(Reporting by Jessie Pang and Sara Cheng in Hong Kong; Editing by James Pomfret, Bill Rigby and Frances Kerry)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.